Freedom of Expression: Demonstrations and Fixed Exhibits

 - Demonstration approval is not required.
 Organizers are encouraged to notify the Office of the Dean of Students two days before the demonstration; however, formal approval to move forward is no longer necessary.

-- Indoor demonstrations are now recognized and may occur in two locations on our lakeside campuses (Damen Student Center and Terry Student Center) as long as they don't impede building traffic or operations.
+- Indoor demonstrations are now recognized and may occur in two locations on our lakeside campuses (Damen Student Center and Terry Student Center) as long as they do not impede building traffic or operations.

 - Outdoor demonstrations can be held throughout campus and are no longer limited to the Damen North Lawn.